 Traveling around the world is an amazing opportunity and if you get the chance to, you should definitely jump on a plane and head off.
-But traveling isn’t without its downsides – the biggest one being how expensive it can be if you don’t plan well.
+But traveling isn’t without its downsides – travel expenses can pile up if you don’t plan well.

 To help with your travel preparation, we’ve gathered seven sneaky ways you could be charged additional costs.
 Watch out for these and your travel budget will last longer.

-You’ll probably want to take your phone with you traveling – after all, it’s your way of keeping in touch with family and friends, as well as a map, camera, and entertainment.
+You’ll probably want to take your phone with you when you go abroad.
 But unless you’ve got a contract that includes data use abroad (most don’t), turn off data roaming and 3G – otherwise you could rack up a bill worth hundreds of pounds.

 Don’t forget to switch your voicemail off, as receiving a voicemail message is still regarded as receiving a phone call.
 If you’re traveling for a long time, it might be worth purchasing a local, pay-as-you-go sim card.
 I use T-mobile, which includes 3G data abroad.

 If you’re considering renting a car abroad, be wary of some common scams.
 These include blaming you for preexisting damages, or charging you a fortune if you return the car with less fuel in it.
 These are easily overcome by taking photos of any dents or scratches, and returning the vehicle with a full tank of fuel.

 You might assume your luggage is included in the total price when you book a flight – but budget airlines tend to charge you extra money for any baggage you plan to check in.
 Either rely on hand luggage or check how much you’ll be charged for an additional bag.